-Following the success of Marc Brew Company’s first outdoor work Nocturne, the company has now created a new work (i)land for outdoor locations available for touring from Summer 2014.
-The work was part of the Glasgow 2014 Cultural Programme and is supported by Without Walls.
+Following the success of Marc Brew Company’s first outdoor work Nocturne, the company has created (i)land, part of the Glasgow 2014 Cultural Programme and is supported by Without Walls.

 Set on a six ton pile of sand, which provides dance space in which Marc can perform away from his wheelchair, (i)land explores an interesting, imaginary dilemma.
 Faced with life on a desert island, three characters uncover a means of escape back to civilisation.
 As the narrative unfolds, the characters find pieces of a vehicle buried in the sand that will take them off the island.
 They work together to build the craft, only to find that it wont carry all of them.